wp-plugins/namaste-lms/readme.txt

 = Version 1.3.2 =
 - Links are generated to exams/tests in [namaste-todo] shortcode
 - Allow multiple grades to be used in the "required quiz" for completing a lesson
+- Fixed problem with listing pages on your homepage when Namaste is activated

 = Version 1.3 =
 - The URL slugs "namaste-lesson" and "namaste-course" are now translate-able so you can use your own URL rewrites